-I’ve been working online for nearly two decades and burnout is a big issue for solopreneurs.
+I’ve been working online for two decades and business burnout is a big issue for solopreneurs.
 I’ve totally battled it personally.
 Even though partnerships can have their ups and downs, at least you have someone to handle some of the stress and responsibility.
 You have that partner to commiserate with when things aren’t going right and share the workload.

 - Insomnia.
 If your brain can’t shut down because you’re consumed with work, your sleep pattern will be disrupted, leaving you overtired, lacking energy, and possibly lacking the mental energy to make wise business decisions.